mocks-server/website/docs/advanced-developing-plugins.md

 Apart of the `core` instance containing all methods and getters described in the [programmatic usage chapter](advanced-programmatic-usage.md), plugins will receive methods explicitly created for each plugin instance as a second argument.
 This object contains next methods:

-* `loadMocks(definitions)` - Load "behaviors" and "fixtures" definitions.
-Each time this method is called, __all previously loaded behaviors and fixtures will be replaced by the new ones, but definitions loaded by the core or by other plugins will remain__.
+* `loadMocks(definitions)` - Loads "behaviors" and "fixtures" definitions.
+Each time this method is called, __all previously loaded behaviors and fixtures will be replaced by the new ones, but only those added by this plugin.
+Definitions loaded by the core or by other plugins will remain__.
   * definitions - `<Array>` Array containing fixtures or behaviors defined as described in the ["fixtures"](get-started-fixtures) and ["behaviors"](get-started-behaviors) chapters.

 ### Example